Anti-Government Protesters Rally in Tel Aviv

 /html/head/meta[@name='og:description']/@content

-Sputnik comes live from Tel Aviv as protesters continue to take to the streets after Prime Minister Benjamin Netanyahu fired Defense Minister Yoav Gallant over his opposition to the government's judicial reform.
-A new wave of mass protest started after Israeli Prime Minister Benjamin Netanyahu dismissed Defense Minister Yoav Gallant, who became the first key Israeli minister to call for the controversial judicial reform to be halted on Saturday.
-Gallant said that there was a growing rift in Israeli society that had penetrated the Israel Defense Forces (IDF) and the country's security agencies.In January, Israeli Justice Minister Yariv Levin rolled out a legal reform package that would limit the authority of the Supreme Court by giving the cabinet control over the selection of new judges, as well as allowing the Knesset to override the court's rulings with an absolute majority.
-According to Netanyahu, the Israeli government plans to pass a key part of the proposed legislation in the coming days.Follow Sputnik's Live Feed to Find Out More!
+Sputnik is live from Tel Aviv, Israel, as protesters take to the streets to rally against the proposed judicial reform on Saturday, April 1.The protests continue even though Prime Minister Benjamin Netanyahu agreed to halt the reforms until the next parliament session amid unrest in the country.
+At the same time, he said that his government was "committed to strengthening democracy by restoring the proper balance between the three branches of government, which we are striving to achieve via a broad consensus."In January, Israeli Justice Minister Yariv Levin rolled out a legal reform package that would limit the authority of the Supreme Court by giving the cabinet control over the selection of new judges, as well as allowing the Knesset to override the court's rulings with an absolute majority.
+The reform's opponents argue it will undermine democracy in Israel and put the country on the verge of a social and constitutional crisis.Follow Sputnik's Live Feed to Find Out More!

 israel